Chester: 01244 354800

 As well as the “no fault” process, it is also now possible to issue divorce proceedings on a joint basis.
 In practice, this means that you both apply to dissolve your marriage as opposed to one party divorcing the other.
 Again, this was introduced in order to keep matters as amicable as possible when parties are going through such an important phase of their lives.

-Where you and your spouse have agreed how your financial pot is to be shared, it may be possible for one solicitor to deal with finalising matters for you both.
+Where you and your spouse have an agreement on how your finances should be allocated during the divorce process, it may be possible for one solicitor to deal with finalising matters for you both.

 Historically each party has had to have their own solicitors.
 Recent changes however have meant that this need not be the case.